ZukoHeiwa/bun-twitter-clone-demo/README.md

 # bun-twitter-clone-demo

-bun-twitter-clone-demo is a simple Social media template website with some backend working for you to start using that includes Bun package manager, NextJS, and TailwindCSS.
+bun-twitter-clone-demo is a simple Social media template website with some backend working for you to start using that includes Bun package manager, NextJS, Sanity io, and TailwindCSS.

 ## Table of Contents